This filter should be configured with the type URL

 The downstream remote address used will likely be globally routable.
 By default, packets returning from the upstream host to that address will not route through Envoy.
 The network must be configured to forcefully route any traffic whose IP was replicated by Envoy back through the Envoy host.

 If Envoy and the upstream are on the same host – e.g. in an sidecar deployment –, then iptables and routing rules can be used to ensure correct behaviour.
 The filter has an unsigned integer configuration, mark.
-Setting this to X causes Envoy to mark all upstream packets originating from this http with value X. Note that if mark is set to 0, Envoy will not mark upstream packets.
+Setting this to X causes Envoy to mark all upstream packets originating from this listener with value X. Note that if mark is set to 0, Envoy will not mark upstream packets.

 We can use the following set of commands to ensure that all ipv4 and ipv6 traffic marked with X (assumed to be 123 in the example) routes correctly.
 Note that this example assumes that eth0 is the default outbound interface.